ibkam/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9.script that sets the mode of the file hello to this 10.script that sets the mode of the file hello the same as olleh’s mode 11.script that adds execute permission to all subdirectories
+9.script that sets the mode of the file hello to this 10.script that sets the mode of the file hello the same as olleh’s mode 11.script that adds execute permission to all subdirectories 12.script that creates a directory called my_dir with permissions 751